Teaching British Values

 The weekly newsletter celebrates cultural events and celebrates successes of all students.

-In PDC students learn about acceptance and different forms of discrimination including discrimination against people due to their gender, religion, disability, sexuality and ethnicity and how to challenge discrimination in society.
+In PDC students learn about acceptance and different forms of discrimination including discrimination against people due to their gender, religion, disability, sexuality and ethnicity, as well as how to challenge discrimination in society.
 The curriculum educates students about the dangers of radicalisation and extremism.